-The Colorado Application Deadline is Tuesday, April 6th.
+The application deadline for Colorado's primary big game draw is the first Tuesday in April each year.
 Applications for all limited big game licenses must be submitted by 8:00 p.m.
 Mountain Time that day.

 Not planning to hunt Colorado this year?
 Or just planning to purchase an over-the-counter (OTC) elk license?
 You should still be submitting applications.

 Even if you’re not planning to hunt Colorado this year – or if you’re considering an OTC elk option – you should at least be applying for preference points.
 Just a few points can open up a ton of opportunity in Colorado.

 We’re not talking 10 or 20 years of points to draw one of Colorado’s premier units.
 Anywhere between one and five preference points can get you into some great limited entry hunts that offer a higher quality experience than the OTC options.